Category Archives: Plants & Fungi

 Map of mangrove species distribution worldwide (from ResearchGate: Oil Spills in Mangroves: Planning and Response)

 When a hurricane hits Louisiana we often hear that the damage would not have been so great if they had more mangroves.
-Louisiana is now trying to restore their mangrove forest but it slow going.
+Louisiana is now trying to restore their mangrove forest but it is slow going.

 Learn more about mangroves in this award-winning video from The Marine Diaries.